 The Challenge:ELBA programme also leads on delivery for the annual Toy Appeal – click here for more details.

 How to get involved

-If your company is not a member of ELBA but would like more information about how you can spend the day volunteering in the community, please contact
+If your company is not a business partner of ELBA but would like more information about how you can spend the day volunteering in the community, please contact

-Community centres and publc spaces are the second most popular venues for teams wanting a day's hands-on volunteering.
-Community centres play a significant role in the life of many east London neighbourhoods, hosting afterschool clubs, parent & toddler groups, over-50s clubs and more.
+Community centres and public spaces are the second most popular venues for teams wanting a day's hands-on volunteering.
+Community centres play a significant role in the life of many east London neighbourhoods, hosting after-school clubs, parent & toddler groups, over-50s clubs and more.
 Tasks range from painting halls to arranging community events.

-Volunteering to support children’s centres and primary schools is a popular team challenge opportunity.
-ELBA supports over 28 primary schools and nurseries in deprived areas of east London.
-Tasks include: transforming playgrounds and school grounds, painting murals, painting classrooms, tending to neglected gardens, facilitating school trips and supporting school events such as sports days and World Book Days.
-Hackney, Newham and Tower Hamlets have seen their populations boom and years of under-investment is putting pressure on schools to address the problem of shortages of primary places for children.
-The resources, labour and time given by teams of volunteers has helped alleviate some of the pressures experienced by schools from overcrowding.
+Supporting children’s centres and primary schools is a popular team challenge opportunity.
+ELBA supports primary schools and nurseries in east London.
+Tasks include: transforming playgrounds, painting murals or classrooms, facilitating school trips and supporting events such as sports days and World Book Days.

 Not all volunteers have to pick up a spade or paintbrush to spend the day volunteering in the community.
-Teams have also been involved in social volunteering activities, such as hosting money skills workshops for primary school children, supporting community festivals, and providing afternoon tea and games for the elderly.
-Last year teams volunteered at community organisations such as the Newham Elders Club and the ‘Senior Saint’ at St John’s Church, Hackney to address isolation, often experienced by the elderly.
+Teams have also been involved in social volunteering activities, such as working with the elderly to reduce isolation and loneliness, hosting money skills workshops for primary school children, and supporting community festivals.
+Volunteers have also acted as 'digital buddies' to help people adjust to a changing world of social contact and access to devices.